A plastic rod that has been charged to −15 nC touches a metal sph... | Channels for Pearson+

 Textbook QuestionTextbook Question

 A plastic rod that has been charged to −15 nC touches a metal sphere.
-Afterward, the rod's charge is −10 nC. a.
-What kind of charged particle was transferred between the rod and the sphere, and in which direction?
-That is, did it move from the rod to the sphere or from the sphere to the rod?
+Afterward, the rod's charge is −10 nC. b.
+How many charged particles were transferred?

 Verified Solution